zase-hr/hackerhome_booking/README.md

 ### Delete / DELETE
 #### Delete a single room
+This operation is **not** currently used in the frontend implementation.
 NOTE: this will require deleting all related bookings!
 - Method: DELETE
 - URL: ‘/rooms?id=1’